erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 ![Screenshots](http://i.imgur.com/arie1IY.jpg)

-Read more on plank e.ge. how to autostart plank on boot : http://erikdubois.be/category/linux/plank/
+Read more on plank e.g. how to autostart plank on boot : http://erikdubois.be/category/linux/plank/